Aesthetica Short Film Festival: 2017

-Extending to five days, the seventh edition of ASFF screened over 300 films across 18 unique venues throughout the city of York.
-The programme boasted a stunning selection of innovative and creative works from 41 countries.
-Audiences were given a chance to see several UK premieres with performances from some of the best-loved film and TV stars including; Martin Freeman, Imelda Staunton, Idris Elba and Nikolaj Coster-Waldau, and attend a dynamic line-up of masterclasses, networking sessions and panel discussions from notable industry leaders such as i-D, BBC and the British Film Institute.
+Extending to five days, the seventh edition of ASFF screened over 300 films across 18 venues throughout the city of York.
+The programme featured works from 41 countries.
+Audiences were given a chance to see several UK premieres with performances from film and TV figures including Martin Freeman, Imelda Staunton, Idris Elba and Nikolaj Coster-Waldau.
+Masterclasses, networking sessions and panel discussions featured industry representatives from i-D, BBC and the British Film Institute.

-ASFF also continued to build upon its diverse programming with a collection of exclusive screenings supported by Iris Prize, British Urban Film Festival and Kraków Film Festival.
+ASFF held a collection of exclusive screenings supported by Iris Prize, British Urban Film Festival and Kraków Film Festival.

 Best of Fest winners were Benjamin Cleary and TJ O’Grady Peyton for Wave, the story of a man who wakes from a coma speaking a fully formed but unrecognisable language, which also went on to win the Best Drama Award.
 Cleary was also awarded the Best of Fest in 2015 for Stutterer, which received Best Live Action Short Film at the 88th Academy Awards.

-Chris Overton's The Silent Child, a film inspired by real life events, that told the story of a deaf four-year-old girl, whose social worker teaches her the gift of communication, took home the Youth Award and the People's Choice Award.
+Chris Overton's The Silent Child, a film inspired by real life events, that told the story of a deaf four-year-old girl whose social worker teaches her to communicate through sign language, took home the Youth Award and the People's Choice Award.
 It went on to win Best Live Action Short Film at the 90th Academy Awards.

 2018

 ASFF 2018 took place from 7 to 11 November.
-Combining industry-led events with screenings, the programme addressed diverse subject matters relating to the changing landscape of film.
-The line-up welcomed industry leaders from Aardman Studios, Film4, British Vogue, StudioCanal, BBC, Industrial Light & Magic, Dazed, Baby Cow, Pinewood Studios and more.
+The programme combined industry-led events with screenings.
+The line-up included industry representatives from Aardman Studios, Film4, British Vogue, StudioCanal, BBC, Industrial Light & Magic, Dazed, Baby Cow, Pinewood Studios and more.

-The eighth edition also welcomed Narrative and Documentary Feature Films for the first time.
-The decision came from the wider ethos to continue supporting talent development, as many festival alumni had progressed to features since first screening at ASFF, most notably director Francis Lee (God’s Own Country).
+The eighth edition also included Narrative and Documentary Feature Films for the first time, as a result of many festival alumni progressing to features since first screening at ASFF, most notably director Francis Lee (God’s Own Country).
 Feature films in competition for the 2018 festival included Akram Khan's Giselle (As part of the English National Ballet), Mark Cousins' The Eyes of Orson Welles and Benjamin Wigley's Paa Joe & The Lion.

-With the rise of digital platforms, ASFF also took steps into virtual landscapes with the launch of the Screen School VR Lab in partnership with London College of Communication.
-Screenings were complemented by a series of panel discussions delving into the making and realisation of VR and 360 film through the lens of ethics, production and storytelling.
+ASFF also launched the Screen School VR Lab in partnership with London College of Communication.
+Screenings were complemented by a series of panel discussions on making and realising VR and 360 film and its ethics, production and storytelling.

 Best of Fest was awarded to Ed Perkins for his film Black Sheep, which told the story of Cornelius Walker and the murder of Damilola Taylor, in what became one of the UK's most high-profile cases.
 The film also received Best Documentary and the Northern Film School Award for Best Screenplay.